jelie-05/Radar-Gesture-Recognition/README.md

 ### C++ Deployment

-To compile the C++ runtime for the TVM-generated model, navigate to the `build/` directory and run the following:
+To compile the C++ runtime for the TVM-generated model, navigate to the `build/` directory.
+Adapt the CMakeList with your extracted folder (e.g., `model-micro`) and run the following:

 ```bash
 cd cpp_inference